thomasokken/free42/palmos/README.txt

 Installing the Free42 application:

-* Double-click 'free42dec_68k.prc', 'free42bin_68k.prc', 'free42dec_arm.prc',
+* Double-click one of 'free42dec_68k.prc', 'free42bin_68k.prc',
-  or 'free42bin_arm.prc' to schedule it for installation to the hand-held.
-This will copy it to Quick Install; from there, it will be installed to the hand- held the next time you perform a HotSync operation.
+  'free42dec_arm.prc', or 'free42bin_arm.prc' to schedule it for installation to the hand-held.
+This will copy it to Quick Install; from there, it will be installed to the hand-held the next time you perform a HotSync operation.
   Note that you cannot install more than one version of Free42 at the same time.
 The differences between the four versions are explained below; see the sections about "Decimal" vs. "Binary" and "68K" vs. "ARM" at the end of this document.
+* The 68K version of Free42 Binary (free42bin_68k.prc) requires the MathLib
+  library.
+In case you don't already have it, you can download it from Rick Huebner's MathLib page at http://www.radiks.net/~rhuebner/mathlib.html.
+  The other versions of Free42 (the Decimal 68K version, and the Binary and Decimal ARM versions) do NOT require MathLib.

 Installing the Free42 conduit: